Minnesota Lynx vs. Dallas Wings: Betting Trends, Record ATS, Home/Road Splits

 Lynx Season Stats

-- In 2023, the Lynx are ninth in the WNBA on offense (79.4 points scored per game) and second-worst defensively (84.4 points allowed).
+- The Lynx are ninth in the league in points scored (79.8 per game) and third-worst in points allowed (84.5).

-- On the glass, Minnesota is seventh in the league in rebounds (34.2 per game).
-It is eighth in rebounds allowed (34.9 per game).
+- At 34 rebounds per game and 35.1 rebounds allowed, Minnesota is seventh and ninth in the WNBA, respectively.

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.